rimshub/project-van-life/README.md

+## Van Life App

+A simple app to help you find perfect van for your perfect road tip.
+See live version [here](https://van-life-app.vercel.app).

+## Built with

+- React
+- React Router 6
+- CSS
+- MirageJS

+NOTES:
+- SPA - Single Page Application - all the content is rendered on the client side (browser)
-1. BrowserRouter comes from react-router-dom, it is context provider for the router.
+- BrowserRouter comes from react-router-dom, it is context provider for the router.